Samiulla82/Data-Business-Analysis_Portfolio-Project/README.md

 # Samiulla's  Portfolio Projects

 Hello, and thanks for stopping by!
-This repository contains examples of Excel, Python, SQL, POWER BI & Machine Learnings.
+This repository contains examples of Excel, Python, SQL, POWER BI & Machine Learning personal projects.

 I've written for solo projects and while learning/working through SQL, excel, PBI & Python, machine learning, and other data analytics courses.
 Below are a few highlighted projects, including data visualizations I created using Power BI.